-- Accounts-Grouped by account type:

-- Assets

-- Liabilities

-- Equity

-- Income

-- Cost of Goods Sold

-- Expenses

-- Other Income

-- Other Expense

-- Balances in Accountant's Records-Debit and credit columns, these amounts are fixed as of the previous review by the accounting professional.
-They do not change even when a customer makes a change to a transaction in the review period.
+- Accounts-Grouped by account type: - Assets Cost of Goods Sold Liabilities Expenses Equity Other Income Income Other Expense - Balances in Accountant's Records-Debit and credit columns, these amounts are fixed as of the previous review by the accounting professional.
+They do not change even when a customer makes a change to a transaction in an earlier review period.

-- Balances in Client's File-Debit and credit columns, these amounts are the currently calculated balances in the client's file for the reported review period.

-- Difference-Debit and credit columns, any amounts displayed in these columns represent differences between the Balances in Accountant's Records and the Balances in Client's File.
+- Balances in Client's File-Debit and credit columns, these amounts are the currently calculated balances in the client's file for an earlier review period. - Difference-Debit and credit columns, the amounts displayed in these columns represent differences between the Balances in Accountant's Records and the Balances in Client's File.

-The primary purpose of this task is to provide a window where QuickBooks can compare the prior year's ending balances (as you used to prepare financials, tax returns, or monthly and quarterly reviews) with what QuickBooks currently shows for that same prior date range.
+The primary purpose of this task is to provide a window where QuickBooks can compare the prioryear's ending balances (which you used to prepare financials, tax returns, or monthly and quarterly reviews) with what QuickBooks currently shows for that same date range.

-Your work will be complete in this window when there are no amounts left in the difference columns-indicating that the Balances in Accountant's Records agree with the Balances in Client's File for that same prior period date.
+Your work is completed in this window when no amounts remain in the difference columns-this indicates that the Balances in Accountant's Records agree with the Balances in Client's File for that same date.